-- On July 1 of each year, the Maximum Assessment Rate allowed each fiscal year ("Adjusted Maximum Assessment Rate") shall be adjusted annually by the three percent (3%)\. - Each fiscal year, 3% shall be applied to the Maximum Assessment Rate established the previous fiscal year to calculate the appropriate Adjusted Maximum Assessment Rate for the then current fiscal year. - If the proposed annual assessment rate (levy per BU) for the upcoming fiscal year is less than or equal to the Adjusted Maximum Assessment Rate established for that fiscal year then the proposed annual assessment is not considered an increased assessment under Proposition 218. - \ Three percent was used for the annual inflationary clause because it allows for property owners and the Fire District to plan for future increases, rather than being subject to the fluctuations that often occur with using the Consumer Price Index (CPI).
+- On July 1 of each year, the Maximum Assessment Rate allowed each fiscal year ("Adjusted Maximum Assessment Rate") shall be adjusted annually by up to three percent (3%)\. - Each fiscal year, 3% shall be applied to the Maximum Assessment Rate established the previous fiscal year to calculate the appropriate Adjusted Maximum Assessment Rate for the then current fiscal year. - If the proposed annual assessment rate (levy per BU) for the upcoming fiscal year is less than or equal to the Adjusted Maximum Assessment Rate established for that fiscal year, then the proposed annual assessment is not considered an increased assessment under Proposition 218. - The actual assessment rate each year will be as determined by the Board of Directors but in no case shall it be more than 3%. - \ Three percent was used for the annual inflationary clause because it allows for property owners and the Fire District to plan for future increases, rather than being subject to the fluctuations that often occur with using the Consumer Price Index (CPI).
 Also, a short study was completed to determine the difference between CPI and 3% over the course of approximately 45 years.
 The difference was mere pennies, indicating that the CPI is typically about 3% each year.